 The scene around me was full of mostly women avant-garding each other.
 Very rarely is fashion a true expression of yourself, but a blended anxiety ridden decision of whether an outfit will be right for others’ approval.
 Have I pulled this off?

 Why do we care about this?

 There were a thousand more interesting things I could have been thinking about, like my friend Kate who is going through chemo, but instead I sat there hiding because I hadn’t dressed fashionably enough.
 My shabby office was not getting any kind of approval.

 Then the most fascinating outfit in the whole place walked by.
-A young person with long dark tresses, a hat, brooding eye make-up and short beard, dressed in a feminine midriff blouse and high-waisted flares.
-Xe oozed a mash up of self-consciousness and daring anyone to stare.
+A young person with long dark tresses, a hat, brooding eye make-up and short beard, dressed in a white midriff blouse and high-waisted flares.
+They oozed a mash up of self-consciousness and daring anyone to stare.
 Yes I’ve got a beard and blouse.
 So what?

 If style is a way to reflect who you are without having to speak then I’m curious.
 That’s my style.
 Screw quirky.
 I’m inquisitive.
 I’m interested.
 I like people far more than I follow fashion.